waiting-for-dev/web_pipe/docs/extensions/dry_view.md

 ```

 As in a standard call to `Dry::View#call`, you can override the context
-(`Dry::View::Context`) to use through the `context:` option.
-However, it is
+(`Dry::View::Context`) to use through `context:` option.
+However, it is still
-still possible to leverage configured default context while being able to
+possible to leverage configured default context while being able to inject
-inject request specific data to it.
+request specific data to it.

 For that to work, you have to specify required dependencies (in this case,
 request specific data) to your dry-view's context.
 A very convenient way to do